A descent principle for compactly supported extensions of functors: Applications

-By the blowup formula for motives, we see that this functor satisfies descent for blowups.
-Theorem \ref{thmmain} then gives a hypersheaf $W:\span^\op \to K^b(\mathbf{M})$.
-It is clear that $W$ satisfies the properties (i), (ii) and (iii) of Theorem 2 in \cite{gilletsoule}.
-The first part of property (iv) follows from descent for abstract blowups, and the second part is Propostion \ref{propMV}.
-Lastly, (v) holds by the observation about Künneth formulas above.
+which satisfies descent for abstract blowups, localisation, and Mayer-Vietoris, and has Künneth isomorphisms. \end{prop} \begin{proof} By the blowup formula for motives \cite{Manin}, we see that $M$ satisfies descent for blowups.
+Theorem \ref{thmmain} then gives a hypersheaf $W:\span^\op \to K^b(\mathbf{M})$ which satisfies descent for abstract blowups and localisation, and by Proposition \ref{propMV} also Mayer-Vietoris.
+It is clear that $M$ has Künneth isomorphisms, so by the equivalence (\ref{eqkunneth}) and Proposition \ref{propkunneth} this holds for $W$ as well. \end{proof}